Narrating the City (Book)

 In making this shift from the filmic to the new age of digital image making and alternative modes of image consumption, the book not only reveals new techniques of representation, mediation and the augmentation of sensorial reality for city dwellers; its emphasis on ‘narrative’ offers insights into critical societal issues.
 These include cultural identity, diversity, memory and spatial politics, as they are both informed by and represented in various media.

 The focus for the book is on how films can produce mediation of urban life and culture by connecting the notions of identity, diversity and memory.
 Both the subject and the approach are gaining in popularity in recent years.
 This book's main feature is its dual perspective, involving both practical and theoretical stances – and it is this approach that makes it a particularly relevant and original contribution.

 Primary readership will be academics, scholars, undergraduate and postgraduate students and practitioners interested in architecture and media in general, film, moving images, urban studies in particular.
 Also of relevance to sociologists and those interested in cultural theory.
 The inclusion of chapters on urban photography and art installations may also be of interest to students and designers in these areas.

-Ayşegül Akçay Kavakoğlu is assistant professor and head of the Department of Architecture at Altınbaş University in Istanbul, Turkey.
+Ayşegül Akçay Kavakoğlu is an architect and assistant professor in the Faculty of Architecture, Department of Landscape Architecture at Istanbul Technical University, Turkey.
 She is the editor of the Journal of Engineering Systems and Architecture.